Build Your Database Skill

 Prompt 1: Persistence Proof

 What you're learning: You are reinforcing the core mental model -- persistence means data outlives the process that created it.
-Asking AI to explain "why" forces you to verify your own understanding against a second perspective.
-If the AI's explanation surprises you, that is a learning signal.
+Asking the agent to explain "why" forces you to verify your own understanding against a second perspective.
+If the explanation surprises you, that is a learning signal.

 Prompt 2: Skill Skeleton